evangraan/ecs.co.uk/jenkins.md

 ## Note

-You can anonymously browse the projects, their configurations and issue builds.
+You can anonymously browse the projects and issue builds.
 The rest of the actions are restricted to authenticated users only.